Type 3 Ka-Chi: Design

 The Type 3 Ka-Chi was based on a heavily modified version of the chassis of the army's Type 1 Chi-He medium tank, and thus featured considerably better armored protection and firepower than the earlier Type 2 Ka-Mi.
 It had smooth sides that faired into front and rear flotation pontoons made of sheet-metal.
 The front pontoon had a curved 'bow' shape and both pontoons could be jettisoned from inside the tank once the tank had landed.
 However, in practice, the pontoons were usually retained, as they provided some marginal additional protection against enemy fire.
 The undercarriage used the Hara system, with the addition of 2 more road-wheels and two more return rollers on each side than the Type 1 Chi-He.
 The hull was welded and water-proofed "with rubber seals and gaskets".
 The water propulsion was provided by twin-screws and it had two steering screws.
 The Type 3 Ka-Chi had a distinctive large snorkel behind the turret for aerating the diesel engine more efficiently and keeping the exhaust free of water.

 The main gun of Type 3 Ka-Chi was the Type 1 47 mm tank gun with a barrel length of 2.250 meters (L/48), EL angle of fire by −15 to +20 degrees, AZ angle of fire of 20 degrees, muzzle velocity by 810 m/s and penetration of 55 mm/100 m, 40 mm/500 m, and 30 mm/1,000 m.
 This was the same 47 mm gun used on the army's Type 97 Shinhoto Chi-Ha.
 Secondary armament was a coaxial Type 97 heavy tank machine gun and a hull mounted weapon of the same type.
 The gun turret was designed with an extended circular cupola to keep the hatch above water.
 The vehicle required a crew of seven, one of whom (as with the Type 2 Ka-Mi) served as an on-board mechanic.

-Service record

-The Type 3 Ka-Chi was produced in very limited numbers, but proved useful due to its capability to be launched from a submarine, which enabled it to accommodate the increasingly difficult task of daytime reinforcement for isolated island garrisons located in the South Pacific and in Southeast Asia.
-The Type 3 Ka-Chi was deployed only in the Japan homeland and did not see combat.
+The Type 3 Ka-Chi was produced in very limited numbers.
+It was designed to be launched from a submarine, a capability intended to accommodate the increasingly difficult task of daytime reinforcement for isolated island garrisons located in the South Pacific and Southeast Asia.
+However, the Type 3 Ka-Chi was ultimately deployed only in the Japan homeland and did not see combat.